Ticopress/audioanalysis/README.md

 -I have selected a GUI framework for the project - it will use PyQt4, until further notice.
 -I have designed the first GUI using Qt Designer.
--I have figured out how to plot spectrograms in the main window -I have separated Model and View functions into two classes -I have linked some of the UI controls to their functions and tested those functions -I have subclassed the NavigationToolbar2 and started to replace its functions for navigation -I have implemented much of the backend included a pure Python Neural Network class that will be used for song recognition
+-I have figured out how to plot spectrograms in the main window efficiently -I have separated Model and View functions into several classes -I have linked some of the UI controls to their functions and tested those functions -I have subclassed the NavigationToolbar2 and customized several navigation functions to make them convenient for spectrogram navigation
+-I have implemented Model subclasses for storing song data -I have implemented efficient chunking of large datasets and efficient data display

 Short-Term Goals
 ----------------

--Implement back-prop for the Neural Network class -Implement UI for selection and neural network training -Finish navigation handling for spectrograms -Implement calculation of entropy and amplitude in backend
+-Small updates to UI handling for setting classifications before training -Implement calculation of entropy and amplitude in backend -Structure a neural net using Keras.io and the write utilities I need to send data to it for training

 Copyright and License
 ---------------------

-For the complete copyright and licensing information see COPYING
+For the complete copyright and licensing information see LICENSE

 ----------------------------------------------